 Greg and Ron are riding the planter.
 Each has a seat and a place for their feet.
 Each has a supply of trees available.
 A spacer is used to assist in planting each tree about six feet apart.
 You can also see the irrigation hose unwinding along side the trees.
 This "drip tape" has become a key to successful planting during our recent hotter, drier summers.
 We have been doing it for several years.
 We never had to back in the 1990's, but as the summers heated up our survival rate dropped to under 50%.
 With irrigation it is 95% or better.

 We used to plant mostly by hand -- and still do a little -- in areas where remaining trees interfere with the use of the tractor.
 It's not that hard in our light sandy soil, but it is tedious and by the end of a long day your back is surely complaining -- but you have had the opportunity to practice your toe touches.
 Reyna is pretending like she enjoys it.

 Notice that even with the drip tape we also mulch each tree -- another by hand job -- but we want to do everything possible to help them survive.
-We are also experimenting with other options such as fabric ground cloth as shown in the center photo.
-The right hand photo shows a newly planted (2011) Balsam Fir field -- part of the class of 2021.
+We are also experimenting with other options such as fabric ground cloth as shown in the second photo.
+The third photo shows a newly planted Balsam Fir field -- only 10 years from market!

 So we curse them, then trap them, poison them, drown them smoke them, blast them, bomb them... whatever works.

 May is one of our favorite months.
 Nothing brings more joy to a tree farmer then watching the lime green new growth, called "candles" begin to appear.
 But it is also a dangerous month as a late frost, occurring after bud break, can kill the new growth, replacing the lime green with a brown stem that will hang there all season.
 The frost doesn't kill the tree, but it will not re-sprout and so will be set back a full year.
 It can make a larger tree unsalable for this year.